IRS Forms

 • Gather each destination’s routing number, account number, and account type.
 Confirm details with your bank or app, since deposit slips can show a different routing number than checks.

-• Put the safest account first.
-If the IRS holds the refund beyond the first cycle, they may skip the split and send the entire amount to the first account.
+• Put the safest account last.
+If the IRS holds the refund beyond the first cycle or any deposit is rejected, the entire amount routes to the last valid account listed on Form 8888.

 • Double check account title match for joint refunds.
 Many banks require both spouses on the account to accept a joint refund.